vispatster11/nebula-cluster/PIPELINE.md

 # Wiki Service Deployment & Pipeline Guide

-Deploy the Wiki API (FastAPI + PostgreSQL + Prometheus + Grafana) to Kubernetes using Helm.
-This guide covers deployment steps, local testing, and the CI pipeline.
+This guide covers deploying the Wiki API stack (FastAPI, PostgreSQL, Prometheus, Grafana) to Kubernetes using Helm, along with local testing procedures and an overview of the CI/CD pipeline.

 ## Components

-1. **FastAPI** — REST API for users and posts, with `/metrics` endpoint
+1. **FastAPI** — REST API for users and posts, with a `/metrics` endpoint for Prometheus.
-2. **PostgreSQL** — Data storage with asyncpg driver and SQLAlchemy
+2. **PostgreSQL** — Persistent data storage using the asyncpg driver and SQLAlchemy.
-3. **Prometheus** — Scrapes metrics every 15 seconds
+3. **Prometheus** — Scrapes metrics from the FastAPI service every 15 seconds.
-4. **Grafana** — Dashboard showing user/post creation rates (login: admin / admin)
+4. **Grafana** — Visualizes key metrics on a pre-configured dashboard.

 ## Prerequisites